ilyamodder/androidlab-yandex-places/README.md

-### Android template app with Google Maps fragment and some available API key

-P.S.
-Don`t forget to install .gitignore plug-in for you Android Studio IDE
+Android app that shows places around you and routes to them.